grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 [//]: # (### Back in the Gnat to lay the final warhead)

-"We have to go deeper Shakes.
+"Captain Shakes, we have to go deeper.
 50 meters."

-"Can't do that Hemi.
-The _Gnat_ was built at altitude man!
-The heart of the boat is in the air, not underwater."
+"Ain't gonna happen Hemi.
+The _Gnat_ was built at altitude!
+The heart of the boat is in the sky, not underwater."

-"The _Gnat_ is a submarine Captain Shakes."
+"Umm, try to remember that the _Gnat_ is a _submarine_."

 "Below 30 and the seams start splitting.
 50 is out of the question."